haoxsia/haoxsia.github.io/_pages/about.md

 My research goal, narrowing the gap of conventional and future thermometry, formerly centers on two main areas:

 Nanofabrication for MEMS/NEMS.
-High-Q MEMS devices present their promising roles played by potential applications, such as classical force or mass sensors and quantum engineering.
+High-Q MEMS devices present their promising roles played by potential applications, such as force or mass sensors and quantum engineering.
 In cleanroom, my fabrication method mainly focuses on using EB lithography and dry etching processes to fabricate high-Q devices, following with sample check and characterization (at room temperature).

 Theory modeling and numerical simulating.
-With cavity-aided sensing, the radiation pressure from light(microwave) circulating in one cavity enables optomechanical coupling between optical(microwave) mode and mechanical mode, then allowing for sideband pump manipulating the mechanical mode.
+With cavity-aided sensing, the radiation pressure from light(microwave) circulating in one cavity enables optomechanical coupling between optical(microwave) mode and mechanical mode, then allowing for parametric pump manipulating the mechanical mode.
 In electrical readout scheme, my aim is to analyze a mode coupling nanoelectromechanical system while pump/probe multifrequency operating.
-This double-tone scheme offers a new opportunity for phonon-phonon based coupling optomechanics.
+This double-tone scheme offers a new opportunity for phonon based coupling optomechanics.

-I have another interest in incorporating neuracomputation based on synapse, neuronal devices and their networks into future brain science.
+I have another interest in incorporating neuracomputation based on synapses, neuronal devices and their networks into future brain science.

 Previously, I have been fortunate having research training in [Prof Bilu Liu's LDMD group](https://www.tbsi.edu.cn/biluliuGroup/home.html) at Tsinghua TBSI and working on micron and nanophotonic devices.